-If you want to install a single instance of Visual Studio 2017 but your internet connection is unavailable or unreliable, see Install Visual Studio 2017 on low bandwidth or unreliable network environments.
+If you want to install offline because your internet connection is unavailable or unreliable, see Install Visual Studio 2017 on low bandwidth or unreliable network environments.
 You can use the command line to create a local cache of the files you need to complete an offline install.
 This process replaces the ISO files available for previous versions.

 If you are an enterprise administrator who wants to perform a deployment of Visual Studio 2017 to a network of client workstations that are firewalled from the internet, see our Create a network installation of Visual Studio 2017 and Special considerations for installing Visual Studio in an offline environment pages.

 Sometimes, things can go wrong.
 If your Visual Studio installation fails, see the Troubleshooting Visual Studio 2017 installation and upgrade issues page.
 If none of the troubleshooting steps help, you can contact us by live chat for installation assistance (English only).
 For details, see the Visual Studio support page.

 - You can report product issues to us via the Report a Problem tool that appears both in the Visual Studio Installer and in the Visual Studio IDE.

 - You can share a product suggestion with us on UserVoice.

 - You can track product issues in the Visual Studio Developer Community, and ask questions and find answers.

 - You can also engage with us and other Visual Studio developers through our Visual Studio conversation in the Gitter community.
 (This option requires a GitHub account.)